 534 Aesthetic and Technical Considerations in Making Short Videos (3).
 Prerequisite, COMM 230.
 The course examines the aesthetic and technical elements at work and play in cinematic storytelling.
 The student is required to complete three projects and will gain hands-on experience in narrative filmmaking.

 537 Master Screenwriting (3).
 Prerequisite, COMM 433.
-Permission of the instructor for nonmajors.
+Open only to students in the writing for the screen and stage minor.
 Students will write and workshop a full-length feature film screenplay.
-In addition, students will learn about the film and television business through a combination of research, in-class discussions, and live interactive interviews with industry insiders.
+Students will learn about the film and television business through a combination of research, in-class discussions, and interactive interviews with industry insiders.

 545 Pornography and Culture (3).
 Examines the social, cultural, political, legal, historical, and aesthetic implications of pornography.